iainctduncan/papers/source/background.rst

 with facilities for scheduling, transport controls, outputting MIDI, and so on (CTN: Taube 2009, 451-454).
-The framework-driven approach thus significantly decreases the number of decisions the programmer must make and the amount of code that must be created, while still preserving the flexibility one gaines from working in a general purpose language.
+The framework-driven approach thus significantly decreases the number of decisions the programmer must make and the amount of code that must be created, while still preserving the flexibility one gains from working in a general purpose language.

 While the framework-oriented approach is less flexible than the